nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_eDischarge_def.md

 ## eDischarge Definition Overview ##

-This is the MessageDefinition instance for the ITK 3 eDischarge document.
+This is the MessageDefinition instance for the ITK3 eDischarge document.

 - **Sender:**  Sending System
 - **Receiver:** Recipient System